 - Local Authority Affordable Housing Schemes: Many councils offer affordable homeownership schemes for eligible families.
-Find your local council at GOV.UK. - Help to Buy: Offers government-backed loans and shared ownership options to help with buying a first home.
-More information at Help to Buy. - Right to Buy: This scheme allows eligible social housing tenants to purchase their home at a discount.
+Find your local council at GOV.UK. - Right to Buy: This scheme allows eligible social housing tenants to purchase their home at a discount.
 Details on eligibility and the application process can be found at GOV.UK Right to Buy.